David Emanuel (fashion designer): Media

-The 'Diana' dress was a defining moment in Emanuel's career.
+The "Diana" dress was a defining moment in Emanuel's career.
 His profile soared and he became a household name.
 As well as allowing them to arrange licensing agreements for items such as perfume, linens and sunglasses, Emanuel's opinion on fashion and trends was often sought and he has been interviewed by the main journalists and talk show hosts in Britain and by some in the United States such as Barbara Walters, Jane Pauley, Merv Griffin and Joan Rivers.

 Emanuel became a television presenter, creating the ABC Television character the Frock Doctor—visiting the homes of members of the public to advise on, and restyle their wardrobe.
 HTV broadcast a 75-minute documentary profile (24 February 1994) of Emanuel in the series Slice of Life and in 1995, Emanuel produced and presented a ten-part fashion series for the same company, which established him as a television presenter and executive producer.
-He has appeared regularly as a fashion consultant on magazine programmes including the BBC show Summer Scene, Swank—co-presented with actress Margi Clarke—Designed by Emanuel and, more recently, Fashion TV's Shop The World which has run since 2003 and been syndicated across the United States and 39 other countries.
-Emanuel has hosted several other television style shows; The David Emanuel Fashion Show; The Make-Over Show; and The David Emanuel Ultimate Make-Over-Show.
+He has appeared regularly as a fashion consultant on magazine programmes including the BBC show Summer Scene, Swank—co-presented with actress Margi Clarke—Designed by Emanuel and, more recently, Fashion TV's Shop the World, which has run since 2003 and been syndicated across the United States and 39 other countries.
+Emanuel has hosted several other television style shows: The David Emanuel Fashion Show, The Make-Over Show and The David Emanuel Ultimate Make-Over-Show.

 Cookery programmes marked a departure from fashion for Emanuel.
-He hosted the Out to Lunch series, where he cooked for celebrity guests, and Cooking with David Emanuel, lunch at his home in Windsor, Berkshire and Ladies who Lunch—a chat show over lunch.
-He also writes a weekly 'Style' column in the Western Mail, the national newspaper of Wales.
+He hosted the Out to Lunch series, in which he cooked for celebrity guests, and Cooking with David Emanuel, lunch at his home in Windsor, Berkshire and Ladies Who Lunch—a chat show over lunch.
+He also writes a weekly "Style" column in the Western Mail, the national newspaper of Wales.

-A fluent speaker of Welsh, Emanuel hosted the BBC 2 programme on the National Eisteddfod of Wales (Eisteddfod Genedlaethol Cymru).
-As a guest of Peter Karrie, on The Peter Karrie Show, David sang The Queen of Disguise, before being interviewed with one of his clients, the actress Joan Collins.
-BBC Wales invited Emanuel to be a guest at their 75th Anniversary Concert where he sang three songs in Welsh before an audience of four thousand people.
+A fluent speaker of Welsh, Emanuel hosted the BBC Two programme on the National Eisteddfod of Wales (Eisteddfod Genedlaethol Cymru).
+As a guest of Peter Karrie on The Peter Karrie Show, Emanuel sang The Queen of Disguise, before being interviewed with one of his clients, the actress Joan Collins.
+BBC Wales invited Emanuel to be a guest at its 75th Anniversary Concert, where he sang three songs in Welsh before an audience of four thousand people.